BrodaNoel/cv/README.md

 * Friday, same as Monday, finishing my day ~8PM (GTM+2).
 * Saturday and Sunday, if I have something pending to do, I have absolutely no problem to work in weekends.
 I told you, I love to Code, so work some weekends is not a problem for me (I work all my weekends!
 Right now is Sunday!
 7PM (GTM-3) at a Starbucks in Argentina).

+As I said, I want to be traveling all the time, not only because I love to live in Hostels, know people and places, but also because I want and I need to live in non-Spanish countries to learn English.
+So, I'll be really happy to work in USA for a couple of months to improve my English quickly.

 So, summarizing, I want to code in JavaScript, in a solid small team, defining objectives for the week or some kind of Kanban/TODO-list, keeping us in sync by chat and video-calls, working remotely, and flexible (with no hard rules like "You have to be in all our Daily Meetings").

 As you can see, this is a "perfect job".
 Meaning, we can negotiate it.

+# How much time I spend coding?
+Well...
+This is something that I really want to highlight.

+After my first line of code, I spend my whole life doing it.
+I just spend a couple of minutes thinking about it, and (proud) I guess after 2008 I spend between 4 and 8 hours per day coding IN PERSONAL PROJECTS.
+All days.
+Including weekends.
+If you add the working hours coding, that number will be insane.

 ### Full list of tech that I have dealt with (in my whole life, in chronological order)
 * 3D modeling